LUCIT-Systems-and-Development/unicorn-binance-websocket-api/CONTRIBUTING.md

 ## Pull Request Process

-1. Explain your changes and your reason for this update.
-2. Add testunits to unittest_binance_manager.py and be shure all tests are running well!
-Start the unittest with `./unittest_binance_manager` (depends on pytest - `pip install -U pytest`).
+1. Discuss with owners
+2. Fork and contribute
+3. Fulfill and confirm requirements of the pull request